anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 As an alternative discovery mechanism GRASP M_DISCOVERY multicast with M_RESPONSE, based on {{RFC8990}}, may be used.
 The specification of this approach to discover a pledge from the registrar-agent is left for further study.
+Note that {{RFC8990}} does not support conflict resolution as mDNS, which may be a limitation for its application.

 ## Behavior of Pledge with Combined Functionality